zino-hofmann/graphql-flutter/README.md

 }
 ```

 We have made a load of changes how queries and mutations work under the hood.
-TO allow for these changes we had to make some small changes to the API of the `Query` and `Mutation` widgets.
+To allow for these changes we had to make some small changes to the API of the `Query` and `Mutation` widgets.

 ```diff
 Query(